openbase/bco.website/www/developer/addon/bco-persistence.md

 ## How to setup InfluxDB

- Visit https://v2.docs.influxdata.com/v2.0/get-started/ to get startet with InfluxDB 2.0.
+ [Get started](https://v2.docs.influxdata.com/v2.0/get-started/) with InfluxDB v2.0 to collect your data.
  After you setup your initial user, bucket and organization you are able to use the database.

+    * DEFAULT bucket: bco-persistence
+    * DEFAULT org: openbase

 ##  How to setup setup the ```BCO Influxdb Connector``` via ```bco-registry-editor```.